 The Health Services Clinic is in the Kathleen Manley building on the corner of Russell Avenue and Ken Sparks Way next to Burnett Residence Hall.
-A Family Nurse Practitioner is in the office Monday - Friday from 8:00 am - 4:30 pm and is available to students for treatment of minor illnesses and injuries along with management of some chronic health conditions.
+A Family Nurse Practitioner is in the office Monday - Thursday from 8:00 am - 4:30 pm and Friday 8:00 am - 3:30 pm and is available to students for treatment of minor illnesses and injuries along with management of some chronic health conditions.
 The Family Nurse Practitioner is able to write prescriptions for medication, if warranted.
-A Medical Doctor supervises the Family Nurse Practitioner and is available to students by appointment every Friday.
+A Medical Doctor supervises the Family Nurse Practitioner and is available to students by appointment one Friday a month.
 No fee is charged for routine services in the Health Services Clinic.
 The student is responsible for the cost of prescription medications if prescribed by the Nurse Practitioner or Doctor.
-Walk-ins are accepted, but students are encouraged to call ahead to make an appointment, as those with an appointment will take priority.
+Walk-ins are accepted, but students are encouraged to call ahead to make an appointment or visit myhealth.cn.edu as those with an appointment will take priority.
 The Health Services Clinic offers testing for COVID, influenza, strep, mono, and urinalysis tests.
 If the patient demonstrates any respiratory symptoms, a COVID test may be suggested.
 Students should call 865-471-3350 or email healthservices@cn.edu for questions or to schedule an appointment.
+You may also visit myhealth.cn.edu to schedule an appointment.